 —Adam, United States

-In normal meditation keep your tongue as relaxed as possible.
+Your tongue position during meditation should normally be kept as relaxed as possible.
 If you feel tension in the tongue and jaw, before meditation, you might want to open your mouth wide (as wide as you can), and strongly stretch your tongue out and down for several breaths.
 Then relax completely.
 Repeat.

 If you meditate using a mantra, make sure you are not moving the tongue.
 Swami Kriyananda explains for example for the Hing say technique: “While chanting Hong-Sau, be sure that you are chanting only mentally.
 Often, the mere thought of a word will produce an involuntary movement of the tongue or lips, or a slight tension in the jaw or throat.
 Be sure these parts of your body, too, are completely relaxed.”